 Was I more comfortable because it was Elvis or because I’m now paying attention to my music?
 Whatever the reason, I’m now inspired to give my music classes all I’ve got.
 I have a feeling it’ll spill over into my writing, too.

 After all, writers must write.
 And until you do, you’ll sidle up to other writers and writing tools just like I sidled up to the keyboard on the Elvis stage – my inner musician was screaming at me to get busy.

 So I enrolled in the “Modern Musician” certificate program with Berklee College of Music, joined NSAI (Nashville Songwriter’s Association International) and became an NSAI-certified songwriter at the end of 2014.

-My goal for 2015 is to determine which path I want to follow – that of commercial songwriter or singer/songwriter, performing songs I’ve written just for me.
-Or something I do while I sit at my desk pondering life and writing.
+My goal for 2015 was to determine which path I want to follow – that of commercial songwriter or singer/songwriter, performing songs I’ve written just for me.
+Or something I do while I sit at my desk pondering life and writing?

 Here it is 2018 – what happened to 2016 and 17?
 I’m not sure but I keep learning craft and growing as a songwriter and modern musician and producer.
 I’m learning that my love for music goes beyond singing – it’s the whole arranging of sounds working together that absolutely thrills me.

 I did my first FAWM (February Album Writing Month), hoping to work on some of those songs for an album, and I joined TAXI instead to try my hand at writing for Film/TV.
 Not sure about that but will see where this year takes me.